jaredly/j3/Roadmap.md

 - [x] I want let to be recursible
 - [ ] meta changes appear to not be triggering a save?
 - [ ] errors change not triggering a rerender
+- [x] BUG backspace on empty comment not working
+- [x] FEAT please let me split an identifier, I need it desperately.
+- [x] FEAT ok backspace to join identifier

+##

+DID I ... do it wrong?
+Is `ns` like ... the wrong ... thing oh wait no. It is important that it be different.
+I'm pretty sure.